robin-marr-lh/wdio-example/README.md

-# WDIO example project
+# Loveholidays Automation Tests

 This is an exploration of setting up a project with [webdriver.io](http://webdriver.io), using the [mocha](https://mochajs.org/) framework and [chai](http://chaijs.com/) assertions.

 ## Prequisites
-[node](https://nodejs.org/en/download/) at version 6 and npm.
+[node](https://nodejs.org/en/download/) at least version 7 and npm.

 ## Setup
 Clone the repository and run `npm i` in the projects root, you also need [Chrome v58+](https://www.google.co.uk/chrome/browser/desktop) installed.